le1martin/UFSweep/README.md

 # UFSweep

 # Description
 10 seconds, 10 comets.
-Take control of a nimble UFO and capture as many comets as you can before the timer runs out.
+Take control of a UFO and capture as many comets as you can before the timer runs out.
-Make sure to fly quickly—do you have what it takes to catch all ten?
+Do you have what it takes to catch all ten?

 # How to Play